abbreviatedman/react-state-forms/assignment/readme.md

   - `email`
   - `age`
   - `gender`
-  - `subscribe`
+  - `isSubscribed`
-- Define a single dynamic handler function to update the state based on the form field name and value.
+- Either define a separate function to handle a change in each one, updating the state for that field, or define a single dynamic handler function to update the state based on the form field name and value.

 5. **Handle Form Submission:**

+In the App component:

 - Define a function to handle form submission.
-This function should prevent the default form action and log the form data to the console for now.
+For now, this function should _just_ a) prevent the default form action and b) log the form data to the console.
-- In the `App` component, render the `Form` component and pass down a function to handle the submission.
+- Render the `Form` component and pass down the above function as a prop.

 6. **Create the Contact Card Component:**